Dennis Hastert says his sex-abuse accuser should return the hush money

 "Plaintiff's breach of conduct resulted in damages to defendant and plaintiff is accordingly required to return $1.7 million to defendant."

-Individual A spoke to FBI agents who contacted him about his agreement with Hastert, but otherwise he has never spoken publicly about his accusations against the former speaker.
+Individual A spoke to FBI agents who contacted him about his agreement with Hastert, but otherwise he has never spoken publicly about his accusations.

 Hastert, 75, was sentenced in April to 15 months in prison for making illegal cash withdrawals to pay Individual A and quash allegations he abused teenage boys while he was a high-school wrestling coach decades ago.

-Although the disgraced power broker was not charged with any sex crimes, the judge in the case branded him a "serial child molester" and ordered him to enroll in a sex-offender treatment program.
+Although the disgraced power broker was not charged with any sex crimes because the statue of limitations had passed, the judge in the case branded him a "serial child molester" and ordered him to enroll in a sex-offender treatment program.

 The alleged abuse took place well before Hastert became the Republican speaker of the House of Representatives in 1999.
 A few years after he retired, he was confronted by Individual A about misconduct on a wrestling trip in 1974.